tezizzm/Boeing/ExercisesDetailed/Exercise #3 Discovery/instructions.md

     ```c#
     app.UseDiscoveryClient();
     ```
-9. Edit the HomeController.cs class.
-This is where we will retrieve our products from the API.
-Edit the file so it looks like the following:
+9. Edit the HomeController.cs class to retrieve our products from the API.
+First add the appropriate using statements to bring in namespace references.
+Then notice the `DiscoveryHttpClientHandler` property.
+It maps our call to a discovered service instance and then completes the service request.
+Once the request is complete we log the results and pass the data on to our view for display.
+In this case the view is an MVC view, you can read more about views [here](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/overview?view=aspnetcore-2.1).
+Once complete the file should look like the following:

     ```c#
         using System;